Nikhilpallavurk/sass_setup/README.md

 ### 3. Compile SASS to CSS

-Compile the `styles.scss` file to `styles.css` using the following command:
+Compile the `sass/index.scss` file to `styles.css` using the following command:

 ```bash
 sass sass/index.scss styles.css